gisn8/FormWithMapLocation/README.md

 ## Installation
 1. Download the files
+2. Follow the instructions on Setting Up The Google Apps Script
-2. Open the HTML file in a web browser or deploy it on a server to test the form.
+3. Open the HTML file in a web browser.

 ## How to Use
 1. Pin a location on the map.
 2. Fill out the questionnaire.
 3. Click 'Submit' to save your response.
-4. The data will be saved in a Google Sheet, and a thank-you message will appear.
+4. The data will be saved in a Google Sheet, and a thank-you message will appear with the option to submit another response.

 ## Technologies Used
 * HTML5